jshint/fixmyjs/README.md

 Meant to automatically fix your lint errors in a non-destructive way.

-This repository hosts the code as well as the node-package for the CLI tool.
+For the node-package see https://github.com/goatslacker/node-fixmyjs

+For the website see https://github.com/goatslacker/fixmyjs.com

 ## How to Install CLI

     npm install jshint-autofix

 ## Website

 http://fixmyjs.com allows you to use this tool on the web.